microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 The client allows to send data at different rates, over one interface or duplicated over two interfaces.
-It will then display a set of statistics (lost frames, average and median latency, jitter...) for the primary interface, the secondary interface and the *effective* connection.
+It will then display a set of statistics (lost datagrams, average and median latency, jitter...) for the primary interface, the secondary interface and the *effective* connection.
 The effective statistics use the latency between the time a packet is first sent and when its echo is first received, ignoring on which interface each event occurs.